harshlal028/webauthn/Explainer:-Related-origin-requests.md

 }
 ```

-The processing of WebAuthn requests would be altered so that, when processing the RP ID parameter [during credential creation](https://www.w3.org/TR/webauthn-2/#CreateCred-DetermineRpId) or [during credential assertion](https://www.w3.org/TR/webauthn-2/#GetAssn-DetermineRpId), before returning a [SecurityError](https://webidl.spec.whatwg.org/#securityerror), the user agents fetches the URL specified above and performs the following processing given the requested RP ID, _rpIdRequested_:
+The processing of WebAuthn requests would be altered so that, when processing the RP ID parameter [during credential creation](https://www.w3.org/TR/webauthn-2/#CreateCred-DetermineRpId) or [during credential assertion](https://www.w3.org/TR/webauthn-2/#GetAssn-DetermineRpId), before returning a [SecurityError](https://webidl.spec.whatwg.org/#securityerror), the user agents fetches the URL specified above (without credentials and without referrer) and performs the following processing given the requested RP ID, _rpIdRequested_:

 1. If the fetch fails, does not have a content type of `application/json`, or does not have a status code (after following redirects) of 200, then return a SecurityError.
 2. If the body of the resource is not a valid JSON object then return a SecurityError.